Get Approved for up to $35,000 in 3 minutes

 Cost of Rent by Province in Canada

 One of the biggest factors that contribute to the cost of living is rent/housing.
-The average price monthly for a rental in Canada is $2730 but this all depends on the size of the rental and the location.
-While an apartment is going to be much cheaper than a 3-bedroom house, it all depends on your lifestyle and how many people in your family on what type of rental you need.
-Based on the overall rental prices, here is the average rental cost of each province.
+The average price on a monthly basis for a rental in Canada is $2730 but this all depends on the size of the rental and the location.
+Here’s a look at the average per province.

 What's the Average Cost to Purchase a House in Canada?